 1. In Article IV, Section 3, the voting percentage should be consistent with the Declaration.
 We should probably insert that two directors are required to call a special meeting.

 2. In Article IV, Section 7, Cooney is not the majority, Enron is in this scheme.
 This is in answer to Greg’s question.
+[We need to revert back to the concept of zero votes for Parcel 3] then Cooney has the simple majority.
+My point is that a simple mistake could result in Midway missing a meeting allowing Cooney to make decisions independently. ]

 3. In Article V, Section 3, Greg, cumulative voting that means that if you can vote for three directors, you cannot take your three votes and apply that all to one director.
 We do not want cumulative voting.

 4. In Article VIII, Item 2, Greg, I do not think we need to change this language concerning the vice president.
 The vice president remains the vice president and acts for the president in his disability.
 Nobody needs to take the vice president’s place.
 Truth to tell, the vice president will have no duties in this association.
+[Should we be concerned if under certain circumstances one individual could hold all offices of the POA: Pres.
+VP-Sec- Treasurer?]

 If you have any questions concerning my comments, please do not hesitate to contact me.